uidaholib/spec-lumber/_posts/2026/2026-08-20-potlatch-timber.md

 categories: []
 author: Special Collections Contributors
 ---
-Post written by Shelley Walker-Harmon, Gary Strong Fellow 2026
+Post written by Shelley Walker-Harmon, Gary E. and Carolyn J. Strong Special Collections Fellowship

 This summer I had the opportunity to work at the University of Idaho Library's Special Collections and Archives as a Strong Fellow, part of a yearly fellowship aimed at developing, preserving, and improving access to the library's unique collections.
 Back in May, I was not quite certain what was in store, with one exception: I was sure that seeing the library basement filled with giant books and rare documents would be worth it.
 (I was right!)